Focus On What You Really Want

 What finally stopped me craving cheesecake was telling myself that tiramisu tasted as good and was slightly healthier.
 When I stopped focusing on cheesecake and started thinking about tiramisu, my cravings for cheesecake subsided.
 Of course, I then started eating a lot of tiramisu!

 Once you realise that shifting focus works, the next step becomes simple.
 From tiramisu, I changed focus to salads.
-Every time I started thinking about what to eat for lunch, images of fresh green salads popped into my mind, and I could almost taste the crunchy leaves and bacon bits in my mouth.
-It was a breeze to stop eating cakes and start eating salads.
+Every time I started thinking about what to eat for lunch, images of fresh green salads popped into my mind.
+I could almost taste the crunchy leaves and bacon bits in my mouth.

-3. Form mental images of what you want
+3. Form mental images of what you really want

 Visualisation is the master key to getting what you want.
-If you want a lean and toned body, start seeing yourself with that body.
-Cut out images of your ideal body from magazines and paste them on the fridge door where you’ll see them every time you’re tempted to open the fridge for a bar of chocolate.
+If you want a lean body, find an image of your ideal body and put this where you’ll see it often.
 If you want a car, find a picture of your dream car.
 If you want to write a book, design your book cover with your name as the author and print this out.

 Your mind thinks in pictures.
-The more often it sees the pictures you have prepared, the more it will think that this is your reality.
+The more often it sees those pictures, the more it will think that this is your reality.
 Your subconscious mind is extremely powerful, like a large ship that is steered by the tiny rudder which is your conscious mind.
 Once your conscious mind gives the subconscious mind a direction to move towards, the whole ship will turn slowly but surely.

 It’s not enough to do a visualisation exercise once.
-You need to do this at least once a day to convince your mind that the reality you want is as real as the ‘real’ world your mind sees everyday.
-When you think about something so often that it becomes real to you, then the likelihood of it materialising in your reality is almost assured.
+You need to do this daily to convince your mind that the reality you want is as real as the ‘real’ world your mind sees everyday.
+When you think about something so often that it becomes real to you, then the likelihood of it materialising in your reality is much higher.

-When I wanted to have a lean and trim body, I started to see myself as I was when I was a fit eighteen year-old.
-In my mind, I could feel my clothes starting to get loose.
-It was only a few weeks later that the reality caught up.
+When I wanted a lean body, I started to see myself as I was at 18.
+In my mind, I could feel my clothes getting loose.
+It took a few months but eventually the reality caught up.
 The same was true of my finances.
-When I started to visualise the figures I wanted to see in my financial spreadsheet, the real figures started to appear within a few years.
+When I started to visualise the figures I wanted to see in my financial spreadsheet, the real figures started to appear after a few years.

 5. Be absolutely certain